Cohen's kappa: Definition

 where p_{o} is the relative observed agreement among raters, and p_{e} is the hypothetical probability of chance agreement, using the observed data to calculate the probabilities of each observer randomly selecting each category.
 If the raters are in complete agreement then $\kappa=1$.
 If there is no agreement among the raters other than what would be expected by chance (as given by p_{e}), $\kappa=0$.
 It is possible for the statistic to be negative, which can occur by chance if there is no relationship between the ratings of the two raters, or it may reflect a real tendency of the raters to give differing ratings.

-For k categories, N observations to categorize and $n_{ki}$ the number of times rater i predicted category k:
+Let O be the C × C confusion matrix, that is, let O_{i,j} denote the number of items that the first rater placed in the $i$th category and the second rater placed in the $j$th category.
+Then: